lcsbiffi/lcsbiffi/README.md

 Here you'll find everything I'm working on.
 Hope you do not leave disappointed.

-Also, pointers are ALWAYS welcomed and appreciated! :D
+Also, pointers are ALWAYS welcomed and appreciated!